llmcloud24/de.KCD-Summer-School-2024/Day_3/README.md

 SSH client.
 The machine should run Ubuntu and have access to the internet, as well as Conda, Python, and Docker.

-If Conda is not installed, we can install miniforge, a minimal version of Anaconda, by running the following commands:
+If Conda is not installed, we can install [Miniforge](https://github.com/conda-forge/miniforge), a minimal version of Anaconda, by running the following commands:

 ```bash